 Gyoza comes in several varieties in Japan.
 One of the most popular is "yaki-gyoza": the dumplings are prepared with a filling of minced pork meat, cabbage, garlic, onion, and ginger.
 They are then lightly fried until they become crunchy and of a nice dark-gold color.

 Enjoy them with a dip made with soy sauce, rice vinegar, and spicy oil.

 Gyudon is a mouth-watering one-dish meal of beef over rice (gyu = beef).
 Gyudon is a quick meal served in specific restaurants or Japanese fast-food chains such as Yoshinoya.

-A bawl of steamed rice is topped with thinly sliced beef and tender onion, simmered in dashi broth (a popular Japanese ingredient) and then seasoned with mirin and soy sauce.
+A bowl of steamed rice is topped with thinly sliced beef and tender onion, simmered in dashi broth (a popular Japanese ingredient), and seasoned with mirin and soy sauce.
 Sometimes it’s served topped with a lightly cooked egg.

-If you want to experience a typical Tokyo office worker’s lunch break, enjoy this quick and tasty dish and get back to your tasks (although you probably won’t be needing to go to work, you’ll definitely enjoy having more time to sightsee and explore on a full and satisfied stomach).
+If you want to experience a typical Tokyo office worker’s lunch break, enjoy this quick and tasty dish and get back to your tasks (although you probably won’t need to go to work, you’ll enjoy having more time to sightsee and explore on a full and satisfied stomach).

 7. Gyukatsu (Beef cutlet)

-A wonderful beef variation of the popular pork-based tonkatsu (which we also recommend you try), this is a dish of deep-fried breaded beef, usually served with cabbage, barley rice, miso soup, potato salad, and pickles.
+A wonderful beef variation of the popular pork-based tonkatsu (which we also recommend you try) is a dish of deep-fried breaded beef, usually served with cabbage, barley rice, miso soup, potato salad, and pickles.

 The preparation makes for a tender and crunchy texture and a very flavorful but not overwhelming taste.
 You won’t find this dish as easily as its pork counterpart, but if you do, you’ll be happy!